- Parents Home

-Morquio syndrome is progressive.
+Morquio A syndrome is progressive.
 This means that it gets worse over time.
-Morquio syndrome does not affect thinking and learning abilities.
+Morquio A syndrome does not affect thinking and learning abilities.

 What Problems Can Happen?

-A gene mutation (change) causes Morquio syndrome (also called MPS IV).
+A gene mutation (change) causes Morquio A syndrome.
 The mutation causes problems with cartilage and bone growth and other medical problems.
 It's is an inherited condition, and children who have it got one changed gene from each parent.

-A genetic counselor can help families understand how Morquio syndrome can run in families.
+A genetic counselor can help families understand how Morquio A syndrome can run in families.